mui/material-ui/docs/pages/blog/mui-core-v5.md

 <p class="blog-description"><a href="https://codesandbox.io/s/nostalgic-williams-zmo5r?file=/src/App.js">Codesandbox</a></p>

-Developers seem to already [love it](https://twitter.com/AnsonLowZF/status/1397034690771443715).
+Developers already seem to [love it](https://twitter.com/AnsonLowZF/status/1397034690771443715).
-You can find a [side-by-side comparison](/system/basics/#why-use-the-system) of `styled` vs. `sx` in the documentation to determine when you want to use the prop.
+You can find a [side-by-side comparison](/system/basics/#why-use-the-system) of `styled` vs. `sx` in the documentation to determine when you should use the prop.
 Find where your cursor is.
 Some developers use it for everything, others with parsimony.

 The four components categorized as CSS utilities: Box, Grid, Typography, and Stack also expose a subset of the `sx` prop as flat props, for instance: